 A lot of major transportation carriers offer partial or full reimbursement for the cost of your CDL training.
 Usually, this type of reimbursement is offered in smaller payments added on to your paycheck throughout the first year of employment with the company.

 Believe it or not, there are a lot more options available when it comes to financial aid for trucking school.
 However, not all options are available in all states and at all schools.
-If you are interested in exploring all of the financial aid options available to you, fill out the form on the right and we will put you in touch with a representative who can explain all of the options in your area.
+If you are interested in exploring all of the financial aid options available to you, fill out the form and connect with a CDL school in your area.